 Your brakes are arguably the most important system on your vehicle.
 When your brakes are trying to tell you something is wrong, it’s important to listen to them!

 Typically, the front brake pads will need to be replaced before the rear brakes.
 Look around your car when it’s parked.
 If you see metal shavings around the wheel, it could be an indication that your pads are starting to grind into the brake discs.
+This can also cause your steering wheel to shake when braking.

 When your brake pads are getting low, they typically will make a squealing noise to let you know they need replaced.
 Newer cars even have sensors that will alert you through a dashboard light if it’s time for a brake pad replacement.